iljaiwas/RiakBrowser/ReadMe.md

 ## Starting Riak

-You should definitely increase the number of maximum allowed open files before starting risk, especially once you changed the storage engine to LevelDB (required for 'Secondary Index' feature.
+You should definitely increase the number of maximum allowed open files before starting risk, especially once you changed the storage engine to LevelDB (required to use Riak's 'Secondary Index' feature).

 * ulimit -n 4096
 * riak start